Blog #3~DS-ASD, Getting Your Goat

 Consequences= What happened after the incident

-After looking at these one can see if there is a common thread and determine why he might be doing the behavior.
-As I mentioned in my first blog entry, every behavior (even the bad ones) are trying to communicate something.
-In the case of dumping, often it is when we are busy working, on the phone or trying to get ready to go to work.
-It is clear that Nick is seeking our attention while we are busy.
+After looking at ABC ‘s, one can see if there is a common thread and determine why they might be doing the behavior.
+As I mentioned in my very first blog entry, every behavior (even the bad ones) are trying to communicate something.
+In some cases, it’s a sensory seeking reason.
+Think about it- the sound of an object breaking or sight of a mess spilling or shattering all over the floor is exciting.
+In the case of dumping, often it is when a parent is busy around the house, on the phone or trying to get ready to go to work.
+It is clear that Nick is bored and seeking our attention while we are busy.
 But mostly, I think it is a “control thing” for him.
 It is something that HE has power over in his own life.

-With this information, we can take a look at what possible replacement behaviors could be put in place instead.
+With this information a positive Behavior Support Plan (BSP) can be developed targeting undesirable behaviors.
+Look at what possible replacement behaviors could be put in place instead.
 This is where the “choice board” comes in.
 This board has appropriate choices in the form of icons which he can pick from to better occupy his time.
-These choices are stored away, so they are not accessible and become highly preferred objects.
+These choices should be highly preferred and stored away, so they are not accessible.
 Below is a sample choice board.
 The drop box is filled with fun things to throw and dump, followed by the woopie cushion, DVD player and iPod touch: